Using incremental refresh with dataflows

 The following list explains the settings in the Incremental refresh settings window.

-Incremental refresh on/off toggle: Turns the incremental refresh policy on or off for the entity.
+Incremental refresh on/off toggle: Turns the incremental refresh policy on or off for the table.

-Filter field drop-down: Selects the query field on which the entity should be filtered for increments.
+Filter field drop-down: Selects the query field on which the table should be filtered for increments.
 This field only contains DateTime fields.
-You can't use incremental refresh if your entity doesn't contain a DateTime field.
+You can't use incremental refresh if your table doesn't contain a DateTime field.

 Store/refresh rows from the past: The example in the previous image illustrates these next few settings.